1nk/DayZBanditAI/README.md

 - If new variables have been introduced, copy them over to your customized dayz_ai_variables.sqf.
 - Overwrite the "new" dayz_ai_variables.sqf with your customized file if you want to re-use your previous settings.
 - Repack your mission.pbo file.
+- You are now ready to start your server.

 Detailed documentation for the DZAI package is coming.
 Questions?
 Comments?
-Send me a PM on the Open DayZ forums at: http://opendayz.net/members/buttface.1178/ or open a thread on the forums.
+Send me a PM on the Open DayZ forums at: http://opendayz.net/members/buttface.1178/ and I will help if I am able.